khalidgt95/athena/kick-off.md

         1. The differences in testing, widespread versus focused, lead to significant differences in case numbers (infected, recovered, deaths)
         2. 50% of all deaths can not be directly linked to a SARS-CoV-2 infection.

+## Product Ideas

+1. **Mobile phone based monitoring system (for hospitals)** - COVID-19 may affect the lungs causing pneumonia.
+In those most severely affected, COVID-19 may rapidly progress to acute respiratory distress syndrome causing respiratory failure.
+When the disease progresses to this critical state, our hypethesis is that breathing sounds change giving an potentially early indicator for doctors to change the treatment.

+    Minimum viable product:

+    1. Use patients mobile phone to record breathing sounds.
+    2. Register the phones in an anonymous way a allow hospitals to map phones to beds or patients.
+    3. Display breathing sounds to doctors.

+    Next steps:

+    1. Analyse breathing sounds and implement change point detection which can trigger alerts.